LeadSimple/buildium/docs/TasksApi.md

 Retrieve all tasks

 Retrieves a list of all task/request types (Contact, Owner, Resident and To Do).
 Note, the response payload only contains fields common across all of the request types.
-To retrieve the full details of the task query the retrieve endpoint specific to the task type.  <br /><br /><h4>Required permission(s):</h4><span class=\"permissionBlock\">Tasks &gt; Tasks</span> - `View`
+To retrieve the full details of the task query the retrieve endpoint specific to the task type.  <br /><br /><h4>Required permission(s):</h4><span class=\"permissionBlock\">Tasks > Tasks</span> - `View`

 ### Examples